 Aside from the human cost, the Covid-19 pandemic is having massive negative effects on the worldwide economy, and therefore household incomes.

-One potential solution is a Universal Basic Income.
-Our speaker, Guy Standing, the leading expert on the concept, argues that we can solve the ‘evils of modern life’, for almost zero net cost.
+One suggested solution is a Universal Basic Income.
+Our speaker, Guy Standing, the leading expert on the concept, argues that we can solve the ‘evils of modern life’, for almost zero net cost: we discuss the assertion in the Q&A at the end.
 He suggests that there is a better future, one that ensures all citizens can share in the wealth of the modern economy.
 Far from being a new idea, Standing shows how the roots of basic income goes back to the Charter of the Forest in 1217, one of two foundational documents of the state – the other, sealed on the same day, being the Magna Carta.